One Day In Bryce Canyon National Park

 They saw an opportunity to encourage rail travel out West by creating tourist destinations.
 But, in order to facilitate tourists arriving by rail they would need to build lodging, first.

 This is why The Lodge at Bryce Canyon was built.
 Utah Parks Company, a subsidiary of the Union Pacific Railroad company was chartered with constructing accommodations for travelers.
+It’s a cool, historic site to see during one day in Bryce Canyon!

-8. Hike Mossy Cave Trail
+Hike To Mossy Cave Trail & Waterfall

 Mossy Cave Trail Guide